drbrounsuga/batchmeta/README.md

 - The application can only edit PDF metada
 - The application will edit locked PDF metada
 - The application will NOT edit non-PDF files with a PDF extension
+- Columns that start with 'zzz_' will be ignored

 Before editing metadata, the app will generate a timestamped csv of the current state all PDFs in the index csv which can be used to "undo" the edits.
 It is still advised to edit copies and not the original files.